videolan/x265/doc/reST/api.rst

-For example on Windows, one could package together an x265.exe statically linked against the 8bpp libx265 together with a libx265_main10.dll in the same folder, and this executable would be able to encode 10bit bitstreams by specifying -P main10 on the command line.
+For example on Windows, one could package together an x265.exe statically linked against the 8bpp libx265 together with a libx265_main10.dll in the same folder, and this executable would be able to encode main and main10 bitstreams.

 On Linux, x265 packagers could install 8bpp static and shared libraries under the name libx265 (so all applications link against 8bpp libx265)